Can You Get Pregnant When Not Ovulating?

 Getting Pregnant After Ovulation Is Almost Impossible

 If the egg doesn’t get fertilized in the 12 to 24 hours following ovulation, the likelihood you’ll get pregnant decreases dramatically.
-During the two weeks after ovulation (the Luteal Phase), the egg breaks down and transforms into a structure known as the corpus luteum.
+During the two weeks after ovulation (the Luteal Phase), the egg breaks down and the follicle in the ovary where the egg was released becomes the corpus luteum.

-The corpus luteum releases a hormone called progesterone which prepares the body for menstruation or your next period.
-Progesterone causes a few changes in the body that make getting pregnant extra challenging (or near impossible) including:
+The corpus luteum releases a hormone called progesterone.
+Progesterone causes a few changes in the body that are designed to support a pregnancy if one has occurred:

-- Thickening of the uterine lining in preparation for it to shed (your next period).
+- Thickening of the uterine lining in preparation for it to receive a fertilized egg (zygote)

-- The drying up of your cervical mucus, creating a plug that blocks any sperm from entering the uterus.
+- Thickening of your cervical mucus, which also creates a plug that blocks any sperm from entering the uterus.

 - Sending a signal to the ovaries not to release any more eggs.